caldav/snappy-dev-website/src/versioned/guides-and-reference/release/build-apps/first-snap.md

 snapcraft
 ```

-> Note that vlc has a lot of dependency and this can take some download time.

 What's happening there is that all parts are fetched in parallel in their `parts/<part_name>/src`, built in
 `parts/<part_name>/build` and installed in `parts/<part_name>/install`.
+Ubuntu packages are fetched under
-Then, the install products are assembled in
+`parts/<part_name>/ubuntu`.
+Then, the install products are assembled in `stage/`.
+We finally copy the whole content to
-`stage/`.
-We finally copy the whole content to the `snap/` directory, in addition some metadata, and wrapper service
+the `snap/` directory, in addition some metadata, and wrapper service scripts.
+This directory is then compressed into
-scripts.
-This directory is then compressed into a single .snap file, ascii-as-a-service-demo_0.42_amd64.snap, ready to
+a single **.snap** file, named `terminal-recorder-demo_0.42_amd64.snap` (if you built it on amd64), ready to install!
-install!

-> You will probably notice that the .snap file is quite sizeable.
-This is because we ship vlc and all its dependencies
-> inside it.
-In a real world product, we would take the time to strip it down by filtering the files required by our
+> In a real world product, it's possible to strip down files we don't necessarily need from the parts or ubuntu
+> packages to trim down snap size.
+We can achieve this trimming down by filtering the files required by our
 > snap.
 This is possible via the *snap:* and *stage:* stenzas filtering the `stage/` to `snap/` copy.
 > More information on this is available on the snapcraft documentation.